btholt/intermediate-react-v6/lessons/04-rscs-with-nextjs/D-server-and-client-components-together.md

 }
 ```

 Another server function to fetch our latest update of rows.
 It'll only grab whatever is newer than what the client had.
-What's nice is we can share this function between the inital payload and the update function in the client.
+What's nice is we can share this function between the initial payload and the update function in the client.
 Let's go make clientPage.js then.

 ```javascript
 "use client";